 Standard.
 This view, the default, gives you all the info that Sales Rank Express can offer.
 It is especially suited to desktop and laptop computers.

 Lite.
-This view omits two special features that are inserted from outside sources—tracking charts and review stats.
+This view omits two special features—tracking charts and review stats.
 These features can significantly slow down Sales Rank Express, so you might choose this view if you’re on a slow connection or an older device.
 It’s especially suited to tablets.